Ogema, Saskatchewan: Ogema School

+Attractions

 The Ogema Fire Hall

 The Fire Hall and Fire Wall were built after the fire of 1915 that destroyed much of Ogema's Main Street to prevent any future fires from spreading.
 The Fire Hall is equipped with a cistern to hold water to fight fires, and a jail cell.
+The hall is designated a Municipal Heritage Property.
 Attached to the Fire Hall and on the opposite side of the street there is a brick wall that measures 30 feet high, 70 feet long and 16 inches thick.
 This Fire Wall is designed to stop fires from spreading along the businesses of Main Street.
-The Wall is of significant importance because it was considered a foolish investment by government officials and wouldn't last longer that a decade.
-Now, nearly 95 years later it is one of the few structures of its kind in Saskatchewan.
-The Fire Hall and Wall are both Municipal Heritage Properties.
+The Fire Wall was also designated a Municipal Heritage Property, until its destruction in a windstorm on January 14, 2021.

 1912 Canadian Pacific Railway Train Station

 Ogema's original train station stood at the south end of Main Street on the north side of the railway tracks.
 Construction began on a train line from Weyburn to Assiniboia in 1909.
 By 1912 the line reached Ogema which was the midway point, and was completed in 1912.
 After passenger use declined and the station closed down, it was removed from the site and sold for scrap in the 1960s.
 In the early 2000s a committee was struck to oversee the return of a 1912 CPR train station to the original site.
 And in 2002, a station, being used as a grain bin at the time, was located and transported from Simpson, SK to Ogema.
-Over the next 7 years 1000 of hours of labour were put into the station and in the summer of 2009 it was opened to the public, nearly fully restored and furnished with original furniture and artifacts.
+Over the next seven years, 1,000 of hours of labour were put into the station and, in the summer of 2009, it was opened to the public, nearly fully restored and furnished with original furniture and artifacts.
 Today, the Station has been fully refurbished and Southern Prairie Railway runs historical train tours from Ogema.